qQsss777/arcgis-js4-widget-addshapefile/README.md

 - Clone this repo to your local machine using `https://github.com/qQsss777/arcgis-js4-widget-addshapefile.git`

 ### Setup
-You must have a ArcGIS JS versio >= 4.13.
+You must have a ArcGIS JS version >= 4.13.

 It requires the installation of:
 - TypeScript : https://www.typescriptlang.org/index.html#download-links